 The math is different from SaaS.
 Pay once for Obsidian (or use it free) and your files stay yours.
 No monthly rent.
 No proprietary format.
 No platform dependency.

-The Foundation = File System Architecture
+The Foundation: File System Architecture

-his vault looks overwhelming at first.
-It’s not.
-It’s flat and intentional.
+This vault looks overwhelming at first.
+It's not.
+It's flat and intentional.
 Bury ideas three directories deep and they die.

 Structure I use: